jrsmith3/ibei/doc/index.rst

 This repo uses `sphinx <https://www.sphinx-doc.org/en/master/>`_ to create this documentation.
-There is a ``hatch`` environment definition to build the documentation; the documentation can be built locally as follows.
+There is a ``hatch`` environment definition to build the documentation.
+HTML is the only automation supported at this time.
+The documentation can be built locally as follows.

 .. code-block:: bash

     # Build the documentation in your local environment.
-    hatch run doc:build
+    hatch run doc:html

 This approach provides all the same advantages as using ``hatch`` for